Pipeline for processing claims

 import pipeline

-• Now upload the process_claims.yaml file, either by drag-and-dropping or using the Upload button
+• Now upload the process-claims-pipeline.yaml file, either by drag-and-dropping or using the Upload button

 • Then make sure to give your pipeline a good name like Process Claims Pipeline